shannenye/daily-planner/README.md

 -   User can drag and drop rows.
 Rows are contrained to its container

 -   Search currently looks for ticket titles.
 User can search for part of a word or the whole word.
 For example `final` and `finalize` should both return two results for the ticket titles with the word `finalize`.
-User may also sort the table columns after the search as well.
-For best practices, existing sorts are cleared when a search is done.
-All feature above work after a search is made.
+User may also sort the table columns after the search as well and toggle priority too!
+For best practices, existing sorts are cleared when a search is entered.
+To clear the search and get back the default state of tickets, delete the search and press enter just like normal site searches.
 Try it out!

 ### Extras